Constant-velocity joint: Rzeppa joints

 A Rzeppa joint (invented by Alfred H. Rzeppa in 1926) consists of a spherical inner shell with 6 grooves in it and a similar enveloping outer shell.
 Each groove guides one ball.
 The input shaft fits in the centre of a large, steel, star-shaped "gear" that nests inside a circular cage.
 The cage is spherical but with ends open, and it typically has six openings around the perimeter.
 This cage and gear fit into a grooved cup that has a splined and threaded shaft attached to it.
 Six large steel balls sit inside the cup grooves and fit into the cage openings, nestled in the grooves of the star gear.
 The output shaft on the cup then runs through the wheel bearing and is secured by the axle nut.

 This joint can accommodate the large changes of angle when the front wheels are turned by the steering system; typical Rzeppa joints allow 45°–48° of articulation, while some can give 54°.
 At the "outboard" end of the driveshaft a slightly different unit is used.
 The end of the driveshaft is splined and fits into the outer "joint".
 It is typically held in place by a circlip.

 Birfield joints

-The Birfield joint is a type of constant-velocity joint based on the Rzeppa joint but confined the travel of the six balls using elliptical tracks.
+The Birfield joint is a type of constant-velocity joint based on the Rzeppa joint but confines the travel of the six balls using elliptical tracks.
 They have improved efficiency and are widely used in modern cars for the outboard driveshaft joints.
 The Birfield joint was developed by Birfield Industries and came into widespread use with the development of front-wheel drive cars such as the Mini.